top of page

 We recommend arriving a day or two early to allow your body time to adjust to the altitude.
 Mt.
 Princeton Hot Springs Resort is located at 8,250 feet, about 3,000 feet higher than Denver, so it’s important to give yourself time to acclimate.
 Many guests need at least a day to adjust to the reduced oxygen, which can cause symptoms like headaches and nausea.
 We suggest resting, hydrating well with water, and avoiding alcohol and caffeine to help ease this transition.
 The retreat begins the evening of Tuesday, October 6.

-OTHER NEARBY ACCOMODATIONS
+OTHER NEARBY ACCOMMODATIONS

 If you prefer to stay off-site, here are a few nearby lodging options.